mymro/oebb-api/README.md

 A collection of functions fore node.js to acess train shedules, arrivals/departures, station search and ticketinformation from the [OEBB(ÖBB)](https://www.oebb.at)

-I had great help from these great ressources
+I had a lot of help help from these great ressources

  - [HAFAS Fahrplanauskunft API - Sammlung](https://www.administrator.de/wissen/hafas-fahrplanauskunft-api-sammlung-177145.html)
  - [Austrian Federal Railways (ÖBB) API client by juliuste](https://github.com/juliuste/oebb)